 You, Me and the Apocalypse (2015).
 TV oddball comedy series.
 An attempt to deflect a comet out of its collisional trajectory with Earth fails and it will impact in 34 days.
 This 10 episode series counts down the event, following the lives of a diverse group of unconnected individuals around the world who all end up sheltering in a bunker under the UK town of Slough as they watch the end of the world unfold on TV.

 Zodiac: Signs of the Apocalypse (2014) aka Apocalypse Tomorrow (2014).
 When an ancient astrological rock carving is uncovered in a Peruvian mine, a wave of unprecedented natural disasters are set in motion around the globe.
-Depicting twelve events associated with the signs of the zodiac, the final event on the carving marks the return of a long-period planet, the effect of which will destroy Earth.
-A scientist overcomes floods, fireballs, volcanic fury and Feds to reunite the carving with a radioactive stone that activates an energy field to shield the world from destruction.
+Depicting twelve events associated with the signs of the zodiac, the final event marks the return of a long-period planet which will destroy Earth.
+A scientist overcomes floods, fireballs, volcanic fury and Feds to reunite the carving with a radioactive stone that activates an energy field and shields the world from destruction.

 Lights, Camera and Asteroid!
 That’s a wrap.